 The three most popular US and Mexico land border crossings for Baja are Tijuana (across the border from San Diego, CA), Tecate, and Mexicali (across the border from Calexico, CA).

-Mexicali is the capital of Baja California and it’s located on the eastern side of the state.
-The wait times to cross into the US here are usually a bit shorter than Tijuana.
-There are two border crossings here, but most people with larger rigs prefer to cross the border into Mexico at the eastern Mexicali port of entry (called Calexico East on the US side and Mexicali II on the Mexico side).
+Mexicali is the capital of Baja California, and it’s located on the eastern side of the state.
+The wait times to cross into the US here are usually a bit shorter than in Tijuana, but can still be long.
+There are two border crossings here: West and East.

 For minimal wait times, avoid crossing any border during rush hour (before and after work), weekends, and holidays.